publiccodeyml/publiccode.yml/schema.md

 any Unicode whitespace character.
 The suggested character to separate multiple word is `-` (single dash).

-### Key `classification/usedBy`

-* Type: array of strings
-* Presence: optional
-* Example: "City of Amsterdam"

-A list of public administrations that are currently using this software.

-Parsers are encouraged to enhance this list also with other information that can obtain independently; for instance, a fork of a software, owned by an administration, could be used as a signal of usage of the software.

 ### Section `dependencies`

 This section provides an overview on the system-level dependencies